 2008_value = $171,553,023

-So, though Quantum of Solace’s $168.4 million was hefty, after adjusting for inflation it’s about even with what Live and Let Die’s original box office is worth today.
+So, though Quantum of Solace’s $168.4 million was hefty, after adjusting for inflation it’s about even with what Live and Let Die’s original box office was worth when that film released.